Things to do

 Bushwalkers must be well prepared and carry:

-Note: mobile phone reception within the park is unreliable.
+Note: mobile phone reception within the State forest is unreliable.

 Bushwalkers intending to bush camp must: